 About Hannah's bindings / work:

 Hannah specialises in fine bookbinding and other bespoke commissioned works.
-She works with a variety of materials and found objects, creating unique and hand-crafted pieces from scratch.
+She works with a variety of materials and objects, creating unique and hand-crafted pieces from scratch.

 Hannah wants her bindings to be appreciated for their relation to the content of the book inside whilst creating a tactile object to be handled and used.
 She is continually stimulated by the environment around her, she has many ideas and finds herself continually thinking ahead to her next binding.